Accidents can happen. But by following some simple safety measures, you can reduce the risk of an accident in your kitchen.

 There are many small aids and gadgets that can help you stay safe in the kitchen, such as kettle tippers, tap turners and reaching tools.
-You can get more information from the Disabled Living Foundation.
+You can get more information from Living made easy.

-If you think you’d benefit from some home adaptations, for example having your kitchen cupboards or work surfaces lowered, contact your local council to request a free care needs assessment and ask for the assessment to involve an occupational therapist.
+If you think you’d benefit from some home adaptations, for example, having your kitchen cupboards or work surfaces lowered, contact your local council for a free care needs assessment.
+Ask for the assessment to involve a trained professional from the occupational therapy team.
 See our factsheet Adapting your home to stay independent for more information.

 Fire safety in the kitchen

 The kitchen is the highest fire risk area in the home.
 More than half of accidental fires are started by cooking, often when cookers and grills are left unattended.
 When you’re cooking: